Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---
 #### Lifemaker is an attempt to create a justful system and order where every family is enlightened and resolved, and Humanity co-exists as an undivided society.
-The aim is good for everyone of Earth, in continuity, forever.
+The aim is good for everyone on Earth, in continuity, forever.

 *Many > Sequence > Arrange > Pattern > System > System and Order*